publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2357.md

         (1)

-         Except as provided in subsection (d) of this section, no Government-owned excess property shall be made available under this section, [section 2358 of this title][/us/usc/t22/s2358], or otherwise in furtherance of the purposes of subchapter I of this chapter, unless, before the shipment of such property for use in a specified country (or transfer, if the property is already in such country), the agency administering such subchapter I has approved such shipment (or transfer) and made a written determination—
+         Except as provided in subsection (d), no Government-owned excess property shall be made available under this section, [section 2358 of this title][/us/usc/t22/s2358], or otherwise in furtherance of the purposes of subchapter I of this chapter, unless, before the shipment of such property for use in a specified country (or transfer, if the property is already in such country), the agency administering such subchapter I has approved such shipment (or transfer) and made a written determination—

             (A) that there is a need for such property in the quantity requested and that such property is suitable for the purpose requested;